 Worried about the job market?
 Market research analysts actually have a much higher projected job growth rate of 41% from 2010 to 2020, according to the BLS.

-If you’re ready to pursue a degree in this field that offers flexibility, College Choice has published a list of the Best Online Bachelor’s Degrees in Marketing, including Colorado State University, Saint Leo University, and New York University.
+If you’re ready to pursue a degree in this field that offers flexibility, College Choice has published a list of the Best Online Bachelor’s Degrees in Marketing, as well as the overall Best Bachelor’s in Marketing Degrees and the Most Affordable Marketing Degrees.

 Management Information Systems